-When its an isolated area, covering it with a clean bandage can both protect it from irritation and further injury, as well as help reduce the chance of infection.
-If it’s a larger are (like a sunburn), loose, light cotton clothing is the most comfortable way to go.
+When it’s an isolated area, covering it with a clean bandage can both protect it from irritation and further injury, as well as help, reduce the chance of infection.
+If it’s a larger area (like a sunburn), loose, light cotton clothing is the most comfortable way to go.

-- Second Degree Burns are more severe, involving deeper layers of skin with blistering and more intense pain
+- Second Degree Burns: more severe, involving deeper layers of skin with blistering and more intense pain

-- Third Degree Burns are the most serious and affect all skin layers, muscles, and even bones
+- Third Degree Burns: the most serious and affect all skin layers, muscles, and even bones

-Butter and oils are good to eat, but really are not advisable for burn, especially with second degree and more serious burns.
+- Butter and oils are good to eat but really are not advisable for burns, especially with a second degree and more serious burns.

-- Manuka honey is soothing, healing and antiseptic.
-Methylglyoxol is the antibacterial compound that makes it a powerhouse in wound care.
+- Manuka honey is soothing, healing, and antiseptic.
+Methylglyoxal is the antibacterial compound that makes it a powerhouse in wound care.

 - Aloe Vera.
 Pure aloe gel feels great on burns, doesn’t accumulate or feel greasy, and can hasten the healing process.